 2) Mineral Supplement Antagonists.
 Mercury antagonists such as selenium, zinc, chromium and manganese assist to remove mercury from the body.
 Selenium is the most important to remove mercury.
-I have found that almost everyone I rest is deficient in selenium.
+I have found that almost everyone I test is deficient in selenium.

 3) Binders.
 Mercury can be removed by use of Pectasol- C, which is modified citrus pectin.
 This natural product is amazing at absorbing metals like mercury that are mobilized on a Myers Detox program.

 4) Chelators.
 Chelators bind to metals to remove them from the body.
 Chelators effective for mercury are cilantro extract, Intestinal Metal Detox by Quicksilver, Super R-Lipoic Acid, Curcumin, garlic and N-Acetyl Cysteine.
 I recommend these to anyone with mercury toxicity.